Understanding SSD Interface Options

 By taking advantage of SSDs’ capacity for parallel computation and offering more channels, or lanes, for data transmission, NVMe sharply reduces latency and I/O overhead, which results in very high data transfer rates.
 It’s highly scalable as well—with bidirectional PCIe SSDs, you can get up to 32 lanes on one device.

-The most recent NVMe revision (2.0a) was released in July 2021.
+The most recent NVMe revision (2.2) was released in March 17, 2025.

 When it comes to scalability, latency, and overall performance, NVMe emerges as the clear winner when compared with the older SATA and SAS options.
 For example, NVMe can sustain sequential write speeds several times faster than those of its older competitors.
 NVMe also boasts a vastly greater I/O queue depth (over 64K) than SATA (32) or SAS (256).
 In a technological landscape increasingly dominated by solid-state drives, it offers many benefits that SATA and SAS, which were made for less demanding HDD applications, cannot match.